alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

 Upgrade the application
 *******************

-Launch the “builder” container and plays the upgrade:
+Launch the “builder” container and lauch the upgrade:

 .. code-block:: bash